"Letterscape" Calligram Art Activity: Text Art Exploration

 What is a “Letterscape”?

 A “letterscape” is what I call a landscape drawn with text.
-More accurately, a letterscape is a form of calligram, a piece of text in which the design and layout of the letters creates a visual image related to the meaning of the words themselves.
+More accurately, a letterscape is a form of calligram, a piece of text in which the design and layout of the letters create a visual image related to the meaning of the words themselves.

 This calligram activity is part of a broader lesson on calligram poetry, which is part of an even bigger series on Surrealism.
 You can find both here: